hostjane/hostjane.github.io/_pages/wordpress-setup.md

 The first step is create an A-record at your domain registrar.
 This enables you to access your server in any browser at your web domain.

-Please note that it can take up to 72 hours for a domain to propagate throughout the internet to a server, although it usually happens much sooner.
+<span class="blue">Please note that it can take up to 72 hours for a domain to propagate throughout the internet to a server, although it usually happens much sooner.</span>

 We can’t set up your FREE SSL certificate until this step is completed.

 ## 2. Obtain your server’s details